The Deer is Dehydrated

 Though we are pilgrims, like the Israelites of old, seeking a holy rest and a most holy place, nevertheless, we are pilgrims who, unlike Israel, make no pilgrimage.

-Exegesis / The Christian Life / Christology
+Christology / The Christian Life / Exegesis

 by Tommy Keene · Published January 30, 2017 · Last modified July 24, 2018